netbox-community/devicetype-library/CONTRIBUTING.md

 * Use two spaces for indenting.
 * Specify a device type's attributes before listing its components.
 * Avoid encapsulating YAML values in quotes unless necessary to avoid a syntax error.
+* End each definition file with a blank line.

 ## The Contribution Workflow